 JOE BIDEN: I recognize the attraction of “Medicare for All.”
 But folks helping it should be clear that it means disposing of Obamacare.
 And I’m now not for that.

-GARCIA-NAVARRO: That’s former Vice President Joe Biden announcing his plan on Monday.
-Let’s test his concept and different plans no longer calling for increasing Medicare to cowl each person with Sarah Kliff.
+GARCIA-NAVARRO: Former Vice President Joe Biden announced his plan on Monday.
+Let’s test his concept and different plans that no longer call for increasing Medicare to cover each person with Sarah Kliff.
 She covers health to take care of The New York Times.
 And she joins us now.
 Good morning.

 SARAH KLIFF: Good morning.

 KLIFF: Yeah.
-This is a sincerely key divide you see the form up within the Democratic field.
-What Biden and some of the other candidates suggest is the public choice, preserving the non-public insurance that we’ve got now but adding in a central authority-run alternative that will compete towards the income-encouraged plans.
+This is a key divide, as seen in the form within the Democratic field.
+Biden and some of the other candidates suggest the public choice, preserving the non-public insurance we’ve got now but adding in a central authority-run alternative that will compete towards the income-encouraged plans.
 And if things cross as you suspect in concept, it’ll have lower rates.
 People will sign up for it.
-And that need to inspire other health care plans to lower their rates, as properly, basically developing more opposition in the personal-coverage marketplace.
+And that seems to inspire other healthcare plans to lower their rates and properly develop more opposition in the personal coverage marketplace.

-GARCIA-NAVARRO: Where does this fit on the spectrum of plans you’re seeing from the Democrats?
-I believe you positioned Bernie Sanders on one cease because he wishes an unmarried-payer machine that eliminates personal health insurance in want of the authorities overlaying anybody.
+GARCIA-NAVARRO: Where does this fit the spectrum of plans you see from the Democrats?
+I believe you positioned Bernie Sanders on one cease because he wishes for an unmarried-payer machine that eliminates personal health insurance in want of the authorities overlaying anybody.
 Does this place Biden squarely inside the center?

-KLIFF: It’s near to the proper of the spectrum at this point, that is a surely wild factor to reflect on consideration on, approximately how the general public alternative was once a quite a ways-left position, that that is wherein the liberals in Congress would land.
-Now the left is honestly centered on Medicare for All, like Senator Sanders says, putting off non-public medical insurance, transferring each person to a government plan.
+KLIFF: It’s near to the proper of the spectrum at this point; that is a surely wild factor to reflect on consideration on, approximately how the general public alternative was once a quite a ways-left position, that that is wherein the liberals in Congress would land.
+Now, the left is honestly centered on Medicare for All, like Senator Sanders says, putting off non-public medical insurance and transferring each person to a government plan.
 The greater slight position has to turn out to be, let’s construct on Obamacare.
-Let’s add on this public option.
-So I nearly see this as the benchmark.
-It really is being cautioned in the Democratic number one.
-And you would not have seen that even five, 10 years ago.
+Let’s add this public option.
+So, I nearly see this as the benchmark.
+It is being cautioned in the Democratic number one.
+And you would not have seen that even five or ten years ago.

-GARCIA-NAVARRO: Speaking as someone who’s been reporting on fitness care within the U.S. For a long time now, what are the apparent advantages and disadvantages in a plan like Biden’s?
+GARCIA-NAVARRO: Speaking as someone reporting on fitness care within the U.S. For a long time now, what are the apparent advantages and disadvantages of a plan like Biden’s?

 KLIFF: So I suppose certainly one of the obvious benefits is that it is loads much less of a transition, that it might be a large, big assignment to transport everybody onto a government health care plan and do it in four years, which is what Senator Sanders’ plan envisions, while the Biden plan might no longer be quite as disruptive.
 It can put it on the market desire.
-You may want to decide if you need private insurance in case you need the brand new public plan.
+You may want to decide if you need private insurance or a new public plan.

-But, you already know, the advantages are the precise same matters that are the disadvantage.
-It will no longer disrupt most of the matters that human beings don’t like approximately their health insurance.
-For example, it won’t adjust all of the fitness care costs in the United States; that’s something the Sanders plan would do.
-In all likelihood, it might put off a number of the huge surprise bills that I see numerous of my readers sent me.
-So the truth that it is much less disruptive – that has its benefits – also has its disadvantages, as nicely.
+But, you already know, the advantages are precisely the same as the disadvantages.
+It will no longer disrupt most issues that human beings dislike, such as insurance.
+For example, it won’t adjust all fitness care costs in the United States; that’s what the Sanders plan would do.
+It might put off several of the huge surprise bills that I see numerous of my readers send me.
+So the truth is that it is much less disruptive – that has its benefits but it and disadvantages, well.